Freddy Maertens: Personal life

 Maertens was the son of what his wife, Carine, described as a hard-working middle-class couple: Gilbert Maertens and Silonne Verhaege.
 His mother was the daughter of a shipbuilder in Nieuwpoort harbour.
 She had a grocery and newspaper shop, which delivered newspapers.
 Gilbert Maertens, the son of a self-employed bill-sticker, was a flamboyant and restless man who was a member of the local council and on the committee of the town football club.
 He ran a laundry with a staff of four behind his wife's shop.

 Maertens is one of four brothers: he, Mario, Luc and Marc.
 Marc also rode as a professional.
 Maertens went to the St-Bernadus college in Nieuwpoort.
 He read enthusiastically and showed a talent for languages.
 He could make himself understood in French, Italian and English as well as his native Dutch by the time he turned professional.
-He then went to the Onze Lieve Vrouw [Holy Mother] college in Ostend.
+He then went to the Onze Lieve Vrouw [Our Lady] college in Ostend.

 Maertens and Carine Brouckaert met at a cycling club dance when she was 15.
 She had been sewing shoes for her father, a cobbler, since the previous year.
 The two were introduced by Jean-Pierre Monseré and his wife, Annie.
 Carine was Annie's niece.
 She had never heard of Maertens.

 They married in November 1973 and rented a house in Lombardsijde.
 She said: "I got to know a young boy who was more adult than his years and who knew what he wanted: to be a professional bike rider.
 I fell for him.
 Not because I thought he could become a great rider but because I felt straight away that I could play a role in his life, that he needed me.
 Three years later we were married.
 Our dream had started.
 We didn’t know then that it would turn into a nightmare".

 On 25 May 1979 he flew to the United States to see a doctor, to confirm that he had no drug problems.
 He and a medical advisers flew from Amsterdam to New York City in a McDonnell Douglas DC-10.
 Maertens mentioned to his colleague, Paul de Nijs, that one of the engines made an odd noise.
 After Maertens disembarked in New York the plane continued towards Chicago but crashed on take-off when an engine fell off, killing 279.